Frequently Asked Questions

 What if my health declines?
 Will my rates go up?

-No. Once you lock in your rate, it will not change during the selected 10-, 15- or 20-year term of the plan.
+No. Once you lock in your rate, it will not change during the selected 10-, 15- or 20-year term of the policy.

 What if I apply now and then change my mind?